 Planning Your Irish Vacation

 It’s a sad fact; at one point or another, your magical vacation in Ireland will come to an end.
-As you are packing your suitcases, deciding which souvenirs are safe to be checked and which need to be carried on, don’t forget to get all those envelopes of receipts ready to be turned in at the airport before you leave.
+As you are packing your suitcases, deciding which souvenirs are safe to be checked and which need to be carried on, you need to have all your VAT information ready to be turned in at the airport before you leave Ireland.

 Simply put, VAT is Value Added Tax.
 The easiest thing to equate it to in the states is a sales tax.
 Except the VAT is already added into the price of what you purchase, not added on at the end.
 VAT rates range from 10%-25%, and are applied to almost every product you purchase, with the notable exceptions of food, children’s clothing, medical services and purchases from non-profit organizations.

 Non-EU visitors to Ireland can get a VAT refund quite easily- you just have to remember to ask for it when you make a purchase and you must remember to file the paperwork before you leave Ireland.